Artwork Guidelines

 Need Help with Your Artwork?

-If your artwork isn't in the right format or scale, don't worry—we can help!
-We offer an optional redraw service for a small fee to ensure your design is print-ready.
+If your artwork isn't in the right format or scale, don't worry — we offer an optional redraw service for a small fee.
 Our team can convert or resize your image to the correct specifications.

 Artwork Proofs

-Once your artwork is prepared, we will send you a proof for approval.
-Please review the proof carefully to ensure that all details are correct before we proceed with production.
-Any changes requested after approval may incur additional fees.
-Once approved, The University of Sheffield cannot be held responsible for any mistakes in design or spelling.
+Once artwork is prepared, we'll send a proof for approval.
+Please review carefully — any changes after approval may incur additional fees.
+Once approved, we cannot be held responsible for mistakes in design or spelling.